How can I give a good prioritisation to get everything done?

 Most organisations who create products are having a defined approach how to deal with clients in case the product delivery fails.
 I have seen Service Level Agreements (SLAs) trying to cover all eventualities with up to 7 different classification of bugs.
 These organisations create big quality assurance and customer success teams in order to deliver their promise of the SLA.
 In the end nobody is not delivering new features, but everybody is just trying to please every eventuality of any customer.

-A member of any product company probably would agree, that most of the incidents are of 3 third category.
-Some might fall into category 2, bit the least incidents will be of first category.
+A member of any product company probably would agree, that most of the incidents are of the third category.
+Some might fall intosecond category, but the least incidents will be of first category.

 The concept also works, if you are not working in product company.
 The message is not to organise your urgent activities, but to focus on an agreement with your stakeholders on when you would deliver.
 There you will find out something astonishingly.
 Most stakeholders are fine with how you plan your activities as long as you are transparent about them.
 And of course as long as you can deliver on your promise in 80% of the cases.